 The surface is stone chip and the entire stretch of trail is enclosed by well-pruned vegetation.
 The entrances at First and Second Road East have standard gate arrangements, however the entrance at Second Road is missing one post from the typical configuration.
 A large rock is in its place.
-The sightlines at Second Road East need improvement, pedestrians and cyclists must get very close to the road edge in order to see oncoming vehicles.
+The sightlines at Second Road East improvement, pedestrians need and cyclists must get very close to the road edge in order to see oncoming vehicles.
+There is a culvert under the trail along this stretch that is in poor condition and should be replaced.